MaterializeInc/materialize/doc/developer/platform/formalism.md

 That DDL commands are not timestamped in the same sense as a pTVC is a known potential source of apparent consistency issues.
 While it may be beneficial to think of Adapter's state as a pTVC, changes to its state are not meant to cascade through established views definitions.

-Commands acknowledged by the Adapter layer are durably recorded in a total order.
+Commands acknowledged by the Adapter layer to a user are durably recorded in a total order.
 Any user can rely on all future behavior of the system reflecting any acknowledged command.

 ## Timestamp Oracle